 2:00 p.m. to 3:00 p.m., WELCOME RECEPTIONS

 Choose one reception from the list below and join parents, students, and staff members in learning more about a specific program or aspect of student life at Carleton.

-How does Carleton help prepare students for Life After Carleton?
-Career Center staff will be available to answer your questions, show you some of the resources we have to offer, and give you tips about how to connect liberal arts skills to rewarding career paths.
-Join us for treats and conversation in Great Hall.
+How does Carleton help prepare students for life after Carleton?
+Career Center staff and the Pre-Health Adviser will be available to answer your questions, show you some of the available resources, and give you tips about how to connect liberal arts skills to rewarding career paths.
+Join us for treats and conversation.